-Silver Peacock is an accounting and tax firm employing accountants, chartered tax advisors and financial planners that specialise in particular industries.
-By doing so, we are able to offer a more specialised and expert service to our clients.
+Silver Peacock is an Accounting and Tax Firm from Sydney employing accountants, chartered tax advisors, and financial planners that specialize in particular industries such as Building & Construction, Tradesman, Medical & other small & local businesses.
+By doing so, we are able to offer a more specialized and expert service to our clients.

-Silver Peacock believes in the modo that your success is your success, therefore, the aim of Silver Peacock accountants and tax specialists is save you as much money as you can so you can put it into good uses weather its reinvesting into your business as it grows to expand or other healthy investments to provide you with a healthy return on investment (ROI).
+Silver Peacock believes that your success is your success, therefore, the aim of Silver Peacock accountants and tax specialists is to save you as much money as you can so you can put it into good uses whether it is reinvesting into your business as it grows to expand or other healthy investments to provide you with a healthy return on investment (ROI).

 These may include the following but not limited to:

 If you purchased a car, ute, or other large work equipment such as machinery regardless of whether it was brand new or used, you will be eligible for an instant write-off as long as the asset cost is less than the threshold.

 This initiative has been extended to 30 June 2020 and businesses with a turnover of $50 Million dollars can now access this concession.
 We encourage you to take advantage of this concession while it’s still valid.